Hernia Mesh Infection

 A 2024 study published in the medical journal Cureus identified obesity, diabetes and comorbidities as strongly associated with complications including infection.
 Gender and smoking showed weaker correlations.

-Body mass index exhibited a significant relationship, with obesity posing a substantial risk.
-The researchers wrote that these findings underscore the importance of preoperative counseling, optimized perioperative care and preventative measures to improve surgical outcomes in hernia repair.
+However, body mass index showed a significant relationship, with obesity posing a substantial risk.
+The researchers concluded that these findings underscore the importance of appropriate counseling, optimized care during and after surgery and preventative measures to improve surgical outcomes in hernia repair.

 Treating Infection After Hernia Surgery